An in-depth guide to Python Data Structures with advantages, types, and Data Structure operations with examples:

 Multiple Requests: Sometimes multiple users are finding the data on the webserver which slows down the server and the user does not get the result.
 To resolve this issue, data structures are used.

-They organize the data in a well-organized manner so that the user can find the searched data in minimum time without slowing down the servers.
+They organize the data in a well-organized manner so that the user can find the searched data in a minimum time without slowing down the servers.

 Advantages Of Data Structures